cwilbar04/gcp-end-to-end-nba-predictions/README.md

 ## Create your Own Application
 To create your own application clone this repository to a local file path.

+Open scripting environment.

 Create a [python virtual environment](https://docs.python.org/3/tutorial/venv.html).

+Run "make install" to install all required packages.
+(See [best answer on StackOverflow](https://stackoverflow.com/questions/32127524/how-to-install-and-use-make-in-windows) for installing Make on Windows)

 Launch jupyter notebook server and open the "Project Creation Workbook" in the project_creation folder ([link]())